This post contains affiliate links. Please see ourย disclosure policy.

 How to store the cookies:

 These Peanut Butter Cup Cookies can be stored in an airtight container at room temperature for up to 10 days.
+They need to be covered so they do not get hard from being out in the air.

 Slice and Bake CookiesBaking doesn’t get much easier than with these Slice and Bake Cookies!
 They’re crispy on the bottom and chewy on the inside and you can forget the hassle of rolling and cutting when you can just slice and bake straight away!

 Double Chocolate Chip CookiesThis Double Chocolate Chip Cookies recipe is perfect for chocolate lovers.
 These cookies are rich in chocolate flavor and super soft and chewy.
-They are rich and decadent and a sure winner for all who eat them.

 M&M CookiesThese M&M Cookies are the best!
 They are soft and chewy and full of M&M chocolatey goodness.
 These will become an instant family favorite!